 In addition to ranges being allowed in the search, some entries in the index also have a range.
 If the range specified in the search overlaps the range specified in the index, the entry will be shown in the search results.

-To do a Date of Birth search specify in the Age at Death field the Date of Birth as
+To do a Date of Birth search specify the Date of Birth as

 Note that the year must be specified as 4 digits (e.g. 1875) and either the day or the day/month can be omitted.

 However, for some early years the Age at Death is not present in the index and you may wish to exclude entirely those entries that do not have an Age at Death.
-If you check the box Match only Recorded Ages, you will only be presented with entries for which there was an Age at Death recorded and it matched your search criteria.
+If you check the box Match only recorded ages/DoB, you will only be presented with entries for which there was an Age at Death/Date of Birth recorded and it matched your search criteria.

 When partially readable entries are transcribed by FreeBMD volunteers a special format is used to describe what can be read.
 By examining what the transcriber could read you may be able to eliminate some of these entries.
 Special characters used such as _ and * are used to transcribe such entries.
 The meaning of these is given here.